 Once you've correctly added structured data markup to you site, rich snippets are generated algorithmically based on that markup.
 If the markup on a page offers an accurate description of the page's content, is up-to-date, and is visible and easily discoverable on your page and by users, our algorithms are more likely to decide to show a rich snippet in Google's search results.

 Alternatively, if the rich snippets markup on a page is spammy, misleading, or otherwise abusive, our algorithms are much more likely to ignore the markup and render a text-only snippet.
-Keep in mind that, while rich snippets are generated algorithmically, we do reserve the right to take manual action (e.g., disable rich snippets for a specific site) in cases where we see actions that hurt the experience for our users.
+Keep in mind that, while rich snippets are generated algorithmically, we do reserve the right to take manual action (for example, disable rich snippets for a specific site) in cases where we see actions that hurt the experience for our users.